inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

 **5. Adding Your First Points**

-- Now that you are logged in with your username on the OpenStreetMap website, you can use the Potlatch editor to add your first point to the map.
+- Now that you are logged in with your username on the OpenStreetMap website, you can add your first point to the map.
 - Move the map to a place that you know very well, such as your town or village.
 - Zoom in to a place where you would like to add a point to the map.
 - Just above the map on the left, there is a tab marked :guilabel:`Edit`.
-Hover your mouse over this button, but don’t click.
-You should see a menu drop down.
+Click on the arrow next to it to open a drop-down menu.
-- Click :guilabel:`Edit with Potlatch 2 (in-browser editor)`
+- Click :guilabel:`Edit with iD (in-browser editor)`
 - The online editor for OpenStreetMap should open.
-If a window pops up, press :guilabel:`OK`
+For a tour of the editor, click :guilabel:`Start the Walkthrough`.
+To begin editing, click :guilabel:`Edit Now`.
-- You can add a point to the map by clicking on an icon on the left, and dragging it to its location on the map.
-After you add the point and are satisfied that it is correct, click :guilabel:`Save` in the upper right corner.
+- Add a point to the map by clicking :guilabel:`Point` at the top, and then clicking a location on the map.
+Select the type of location from the menu on the left and add any other information that you know.
+If you are satisfied that the information is correct, click :guilabel:`Save` at the top.

 ..
 Note::  If you are not sure about the accuracy of the point(s) you add,
-           don’t click :guilabel:`Save` !
-Play around with the Potlatch editor, but don’t save your changes.
+           don’t click :guilabel:`Save`!
+Play around with the iD editor, but don’t save your changes.